Using Claude Code to manage Neon projects via MCP

 What's Neon MCP by Composio (and why it's useful)?

 Composio provides an MCP server that bridges Claude (or any LLM) with tools like Neon.
-It handles auth, context, and execution of tasks via simple, structured actions.
+It handles authentication, context, and task execution via simple, structured actions.
 Here's what you can do with it:

 • NEON_CREATE_PROJECT_WITH_QUOTA_AND_SETTINGS: Create a new project with a specific quota and settings.